-As of Rancher v2.3.3, you can save the configuration of an existing cluster as an RKE template.
+You can save the configuration of an existing cluster as an RKE template.
 Then the cluster’s settings can only be changed if the template is updated.

 RKE templates are designed to standardize Kubernetes and Rancher settings.
 If you want to standardize your infrastructure as well, you use RKE templates in conjunction with other tools.

 If you define an RKE template as a YAML file, you can modify this example RKE template YAML.
 The YAML in the RKE template uses the same customization that Rancher uses when creating an RKE cluster, but since the YAML is located within the context of a Rancher provisioned cluster, you will need to nest the RKE template customization under the rancher_kubernetes_engine_config directive in the YAML.

 The RKE documentation also has annotated cluster.yml files that you can use for reference.